 Sealed 'O' and 'X' ring chains - Even though these chains are sometimes thought of as being maintenance free - it is important to ensure that the outside of these chains are kept well greased.
 Both the rubber seals and the exposed metals need to be kept lubricated and this job should be carried out every 250 - 300 miles or so, depending on conditions.
 If this type of chain is left on a bike which is not going to be used for several months, it is a very good idea to attend to lubricating the chain first.

 Ordinary roller chains (not sealed) - When used as a final drive chain which is exposed, this type of chain needs more care and attention.in terms of cleaning and lubrication.

 Chains can be lubricated with SAE 80-90 oil or with a specific chain lubricant.
 Ensure that any chain lubricant to be used on an O, X or Z ring chain is suitable for the purpose by checking that the product states that it is "O ring friendly".
 There are several automatic chain oilers available and these generally work well but be sure that it is fitted correctly and in our opinion, especially with O ring chains it is better to use an oiler which has a "dual feed" - where both sides of the chain are oiled.

-Never use WD40 or similar product to clean or lubricate a chain - it is NOT A LUBRICANT and it contains a solvent.
-It will also damage the rubber seals on an 'O' ring type chain.
+Never use WD40 or similar product to lubricate a chain - it is NOT A LUBRICANT and it contains a solvent.
+Some say that it can be used to clean a chain though.
 'WD' stands for water displacement.

 "When a chain is well maintained a chain drive is 97% efficient in transmitting power"